alexanderguzhva/milvus_gcc15_conan1/README.md

 Some old package used by `mongoc-driver`.
 I've used one of the recent commits from its github, which fixes the errors and the compilation.
 The commit diff is hardcoded in `conanfile.py`.

+This script puts the package into a local conan cache.
+It is **expected** that conan fails for this script.
+Uncomment the commented lines to compile the package (which is unneeded, it will be compiled during the milvus build).

 Also, its `conanfile.py` refers to an external file https://gist.github.com/alexanderguzhva/fbe0fc0f940e7d29d70f11c05f4f05e8/raw/3c13b80de6621ca2ce61251c83aca3e562f813fa/cyrus_sasl_ac0c278817a082c625c496ec812318c019e0b96f_with_configure.tar.gz .
 Basically, a github-provided source does not provide `./configure` file, but provides `./autogen.sh`.
 The archive mentioned above contains a generated `configure`, that's it.

-Also, `conanfile.py` compiles the code twice (yes, twice), bcz of some incorrect compilation order.
+Also, `conanfile.py` is expected to call the compilation the code twice (yes, twice), bcz of some incorrect compilation order.

 ## Step 9.
 Setup the newest zstd 1.5.7 package